 When reviewing the matches, we see the ability to narrow down by these same fields of work in the filter options.

-If we were to check off one of these fields of work, our matches would filter down to just grant opportunities that contain that specific field of work, or one of its umbrella keywords.
+If we were to check off one of these fields of work, our matches would filter down to just grant opportunities that contain that specific field of work.

-For example, if we were to select the field of work, ‘Animal Welfare - Domestic Animals & Pets’, our matches would narrow down to only those with that specific field of work, and umbrella categories such as ‘Animal Welfare’.
+For example, if we were to select the field of work, ‘Animal Welfare - Domestic Animals & Pets’, our matches would narrow down to only those with that specific field of work.

 What if you filter by multiple fields of work?